HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/Huddo Boards/Configuration_huddo_boards.md

 # Configuring Huddo Boards

-In this section, learn how to configure Hubbo Boards in HCL Digital Experience.
+In this section, learn how to configure Hubbo Boards in HCL Digital Experience environment.

 ## Registering an OAuth Application